 Albrecht is a popular pre-concert lecturer for The Cleveland Orchestra and Akron's Tuesday Musical Club, and also appears regularly on the Cleveland Opera's lecture series.
 His wife, Carol Padgham Albrecht, is assistant professor of oboe and music history at the University of Idaho; on the whole, they live in Kent.

-Musicology and Ethnomusicology, Beethoven, Vienna-History, Orchestra, German Translation, Symphonies, Operas, Napoleonic Wars
+Musicology, Beethoven, Vienna-History, Orchestra, German Translation, Symphonies, Operas, Napoleonic Wars